It can be very confusing.

 The magic acronym when displaying pictures is DPI, or Dots Per Inch.

-Remember that pixels are dots, so when we talk about DPI, we’re really talking about how tightly packed the pixels are when they’re displayed (or “rendered”) on the output device.
+Remember that pixels are dots, so when we talk about DPI, we’re really talking about how tightly packed the pixels are when they’re displayed (or “rendered”) on an output device.

 For example, many LCD displays present around 75 pixels (or dots) per inch.
 It actually varies widely, depending on the physical size of the screen, the maximum resolution capability, and the resolution setting.
-The “Retina” display on Apple’s MacBook Pro currently distinguishes itself by having an exceptionally high DPI: 220 pixels per inch.
+The “Retina” display on Apple’s were the first to have exceptionally high DPI: 220 pixels per inch.
 Printers often offer 300 pixels per inch, and professional printing may go as high as 600 or 1200 pixels per inch.

 Great; what’s it all mean?